foundry-vtt-community/wiki.js/development/guides/System-Development-for-Beginners/System-Development-Part-5-Wandering-in-000000.md

 From here on the majority of our work is going to be editing html and css.
-You can keep the template.json file open and use that to remember the structure of your data, if you get lost, remember that everything contained within the “character”: {} JSON is what Foundry sees as “data.<something>”
+You can keep the template.json file open and use that to remember the structure of your data, if you get lost, remember that everything contained within the `"character": {}` JSON is what Foundry sees as `“data.<something>”`

 The same is also true for items, but we’re not editing an item sheet in the scope of this guide (it is a wholly identical process, however).